Implementing product thinking for satellite imagery datasets

 - Successful

-pystac validate --strictexecution - SHA-256 checksum match between source and staged COG
+pystacitem validation against the STAC specification and any declared extensions - SHA-256 checksum match between source tile and staged COG

 - Explicit domain owner sign-off via governance webhook